-We are now welcoming submissions for the Office for National Statistics (ONS) Renaissance Prize.
-This competition was launched to encourage and celebrate the development of economic thought and argument, using a statistical evidence base, among UK undergraduates.
+The Office for National Statistics (ONS) Renaissance Prize competition was launched to encourage and celebrate the development of economic thought and argument, using a statistical evidence base, among UK undergraduates.

-This economics prize challenges applicants to reflect on the improved measurement of the modern economy.
-This competition is open to undergraduate students within the ONS and across all UK universities.
+This annual economics prize, challenges applicants to reflect on the improved measurement of the modern economy.
+This competition is open to undergraduate students within ONS and across all UK universities.

-The winning candidate will receive a prize worth £1,000, publication of their entry on the ONS website, a slot for a poster at the 2021 The Economic Statistics Centre of Excellence (ESCoE) conference and a question time session with a senior economist about what life is like at the ONS and opportunity to discuss career paths.
+a question time session with a senior economist about what life is like at the ONS and opportunity to discuss career paths

-We are delighted to announce that the winning entry came from a group of four students from London School of Economics.
-The group members are Brooklyn Han, Patrick Leitloff, Sally Yang and Eddy Zou.
+We are delighted to announce that this years winning essay was a group submission from Joel Harris, Joséphine Precetti and Thaïs Nuvoli, a group of students from London School of Economics.

 The runners up were Sahar Khan, a student at the University of Manchester and a group submission from Nathan Waller, Jack Roycroft-Sherry, Othniel Michael and Arlan Musurov from the University of Nottingham.

 Please see their essays attached to this page.

 * The arguments and concepts outlined and explored in this essay are the opinions of the student authors and as such should not be taken as endorsed or representative of ONS' position on the essay theme.Back to table of contents